ars3niy/tdlib-purple/README.md

 * Receiving files other than photos
 * Sending files other than inline images
 * Creating groups
-* Joining supergroups/channels
+* Joining public groups/channels
 * Leaving groups
 * User pictures

 ## Installation

-RPM packages for Fedora and openSUSE are available at https://download.opensuse.org/repositories/home:/ars3niy/ .
+RPM packages for Fedora and openSUSE are available at https://download.opensuse.org/repositories/home:/ars3n1y/ .

 Alternatively, build from source (see below).